 Word or Term Definition (as used in the Playbook) Element at Risk Specific things of value (e.g., known spawning habitats for a specific salmon population) that could potentially suffer damage or loss due to a hazard.
 Evapotranspiration A process within the Earth's water cycle that transfers water from the land to the atmosphere by evaporation and by plant transpiration.
-Exposure A measure of how much the element(s) at risk is exposed, in time and space to a hazard, such as the size, quality and quantity of spawning reaches that are impacted by a hazard at the time of spawning.
-First Nation The term used to describe one of three Aboriginal peoples of Canada whose Aboriginal Rights are recognised by Section 35 of the Canadian Constitution Act (1982).
+Exposure A measure of how much the element(s) at risk is exposed, in time and space to a hazard, such as the size, quality and quantity of spawning reaches that are impacted by a hazard First Nation at the time of spawning.
+First Nation Rights are recognised by Section 35 of the Canadian Constitution Act (1982).
 First Nations along with Métis and Inuit peoples make up the Aboriginal and Indigenous peoples of Canada.
 Form-based treatments Restoration treatments that promote the modification of a stream channel to improve conditions through the creation of specific habitat characteristics and features known to benefit salmon.
 It attempts to improve the condition of a stream by directly modifying its morphology or architecture.
-Fluvial 1 Pertaining to rivers Fluvial geomorphology A field of study that addresses the removal, transfer and deposition materials on the Earth's surface through riverine processes.
-Geomorphology 2 The science of landforms with emphasis on their origin, evolution, form and distribution across the physical landscape.
-Gully 1 A small hollow or channel incised into sediments or unconsolidated rock by running water.
+Pertaining to rivers Fluvial geomorphology A field of study that addresses the removal, transfer and deposition materials on the Cooreanthalasu ?
+Earth's surface through riverine processes.
+Geomorphology - across the physical landscape Gully 1 A small hollow or channel incised into sediments or unconsolidated rock by running Guily water.
 Hazard Processes, with varying magnitudes and likelihoods, that are a source of harm in a post wildfire landscape.
 Hereditary Chief A leadership structure within some First Nations in Canada that involves house or clan governance structure level governance structures.
-Holocene epoch The Holocene is the current geological epoch that began with the Holocene glacial retreapproximately 11,700 years ago.
+Holocene epoch The Holocene is the current geological epoch that began with the Holocene glacial retreat approximately 11,700 years ago.
 Hydrograph The measurement of flow versus time at a specific point in a river or stream.
-Hydrology 2 The science that deals with the waters above and below the land surfaces of the Earth; their occurrence, circulation and distribution, both in time and space; their biological, chemical, and physical properties; and their interaction with their environment.
-Hydrologic recovery 2 Hydrologic recovery can refer to stand or watershed-scale interactions between forests and hydrologic processes, and means the extent to which regenerating forests compare to a reference stand (typically a pre-disturbance stand) with respect to characteristics affecting streamflow response (rainfall interception, snowpack development and ablation behaviour).
-Incising A process by which stream flows cause down-cutting erosion of the channel and bed-leve lowering.
-Indigenous (or cultural) Burning practices that are done, or have been done, with the intent to manage natural burning practices resources and ecosystems to produce desired outcomes.
-Indigenous Knowledge Knowledge that reflects the unique cultures, languages, values, histories, governance and legal systems of Indigenous Peoples.
-It is place-based, cumulative and dynamic.
-Indigenous Knowledge systems involve living well with, and being in relationship with, the natural world.
+Hydrology 2 The science that deals with the waters above and below the land surfaces of the Earth; chemical and physical properties: and their interaction with their environment Hydrologic recovery 2 Hydrologic recovery can refer to stand or watershed-scale interactions between forests inguiologic recovery and hydrologic processes, and means the extent to which regenerating forests compare to a reference stand (typically a pre-disturbance stand) with respect to characteristics affecting streamflow response (rainfall interception, snowpack development and ablation behaviour).
+Incising A process by which stream flows cause down-cutting erosion of the channel and bed-level lowering.
+Indigenous (or cultural) Burning practices that are done, or have been done, with the intent to manage natural resources and ecosystems to produce desired outcomes.
+Indigenous knowledge legal systems of Indigenous Peoples.
+It is place-based, cumulative and dynamic Indigenous Knowledge systems involve living well with, and being in relationship with, the natural world.
 Laminar flow 1 Overland water flow in which the lines of flow are essentially constant and in which flow direction at all sites remains nearly unchanged through time.
 Lateral erosion Sideways erosion that acts on a riverbank and often causes a widening of the channel.